ZomboySoul/dark-themes/README.md

 # 🌌 Violet Dark Theme

-Un theme futurista y minimalista para Visual Studio Code, inspirado en las luces de neón, los paisajes cyberpunk y la programación nocturna.
+A futuristic and minimalistic theme for Visual Studio Code, inspired by neon lights, cyberpunk landscapes, and late-night coding sessions.
-Perfecto para quienes buscan una atmósfera oscura elegante con detalles vibrantes en tonos púrpuras, violetas y acentos neón.
+Perfect for those seeking a sleek dark atmosphere with vibrant purple tones and neon accents.

 ---

-## ✨ Características
+## ✨ Features

-🎨 Paleta cromática moderna y relajante:
+🎨 Modern, eye-friendly color palette:

-- 🖤 Tonos oscuros profundos que reducen la fatiga visual.
+- 🖤 Deep dark tones to reduce eye strain.
-- 💜 Paleta de colores con acentos en violetas, púrpuras y magentas.
+- 💜 Accent colors in purples, violets, and magentas.
-- ✨ Contrastes suaves y elegantes para facilitar la lectura.
+- ✨ Soft and elegant contrasts for improved readability.
-- 🌃 Inspirado en entornos nocturnos de estilo futurista
+- 🌃 Inspired by futuristic, night-time environments.

-📝 Soporte de sintaxis mejorado para:
+📝 Enhanced syntax highlighting for:

 - **JSON**
 - **CSS**